| SOCR ≫ | TCIU Website ≫ | TCIU GitHub ≫ |

 subplot(hm_true, hm_fft, hm_gem, nrows = 3) %>%

-layout(title = "Double-Slit: Phase Distribution Comparison (Aligned)")
+layout(title = "Double-Slit: Phase Distribution Comparison (Aligned)")# 3D surface plots

 p_true <- plot_ly(